MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-tracing-serial-lot-numbers.md

     The quality controller immediately informs the sales department so that they can initiate a recall of the defective racing bike from the customer, Cannon Group PLC.

     At the same time, he can see from the last three trace lines that another two items, SN3 and SN4, have been produced based on racing frames from LOT1.
-He takes action to block these end items in stock.
+He takes action to block these end items in inventory.

     This completes the second defects management task using the **Item Tracing** page for defects management.
 Since the **Item Tracing** page is based on posted entries only, the quality controller must continue to the **Find entries** page to make sure that LOT1 is not used in non-posted documents.